Access for all

 - play and learn room

-Assistance dogs are welcome in the café.
+Assistance dogs are welcome throughout the site.
 Please just ask if you need assistance.